• Home

 Hosea 13:1-3

-Ephraim had an unhealthy desire to be predominant among the tribes; to be the center of religion and government.
-The implication is that this brought them to Baal worship which subsequently brought spiritual death.
-Then its as if they started down that slippery slope and it just got worse.
-They took the work of the craftsman's hands and gave it divine status.
+Ephraim had an unhealthy desire to be predominant among the tribes.
+They wanted to be the center of religion and government.
+The implication is that this brought them to Baal worship, which subsequently brought spiritual death.
+Then, it's as if they started down that slippery slope, which just worsened.
+They took the work of the craftsman’s hands and gave it divine status.
 They called their molded images and silver and gold idols gods and worshiped them.
 A man made a golden calf, they called it god and kissed it, revering it as if it were human or alive in some way.

-The 'therefore' of verse 3 indicates God had made His case and now He will render punishment.
-Ephraim had chosen death over life; God will allow them to pass away.
-There seems to be three mains steps of this dying process:
+The “therefore” of verse 3 indicated God had made His case, and He would render punishment.
+Ephraim had chosen death over life.
+God would allow them to pass away.
+There seemed to be three main steps of the dying process:

 1. They forget God.
-They didn't realize it at first.
+They didn’t realize it at first.
 It was slow and subtle.
 They were still religious.
 They began to worship what is not God and slowly moved toward a deliberate removal of God.
-When apostasy comes through idolatry, adultery seems to beclose behind.
-Immorality accompanied by an unhealthy persuit of money and material.
+When apostasy came through idolatry, adultery was close behind.
+It was immorality accompanied by an unhealthy pursuit of money and material wealth.

-2. Then the soul of a nation dies.
-This nation existed by the hand of God.
-The death comes from turning from that which gives you life.
-It's a parting from from the person, principals and ideals of the One who brought them into being.
-With no spiritual or moral principals, corruption is accelerated; crime increases and morality decreases; government fails the people and everyone begins to do as they see fit.
+2. The soul of a nation died.
+This nation was established by the hand of God.
+Death came from turning away from the source of life.
+It was a parting from the person, principles, and ideals of the One who brought them into being.
+Without spiritual or moral principles, corruption accelerated, crime increased, and morality decreased.
+The government failed the people, and everyone began to do as they saw fit.

 3. The body of the nation dies.
-When the soul is dead, the body can't be far behind.
-As detailed in verse 3; the body disappears like dew or the chaff in the wind.
-Like the smoke from the chimney it is blown away and forgotten.
-God's judgment never comes without warning.
-He is long suffering; but when the judgment starts, it comes swiftly.
-Punishment for their sin brings them to an end.
+When the soul was dead, the body wasn’t far behind.
+As detailed in verse 3, the body disappeared like dew or the chaff in the wind.
+Like the smoke from the chimney, it was blown away and forgotten.
+God’s judgment never comes without warning.
+He is long-suffering, but when the judgment started, it came swiftly.
+Punishment for their sin brought them to an end.

 See Psalm 2.